top of page

 Time is not the enemy; time is the forge.

-Limitation is not restriction; it is the vessel that makes mastery possible.”
+Limitation is not restriction; it is the vessel, the great mother womb (Binah).

 “Solve et Coagula” —

-Saturn is seen as both the beginning (Prima Materia) and the end (Philosopher’s Stone) of the Work.
-Let’s trace the Hermetic logic — the way Saturn stands both at the beginning and at the end of the alchemical journey, embodying “Solve et Coagula.”
+Saturn is seen as both the beginning (Prima Materia) and the end (Philosopher’s Stone) of the great Work.
+Saturn stands both at the beginning and at the end of the alchemical journey, embodying “Solve et Coagula.”

-Saturn’s coldness, restriction, and apparent cruelty are the agents of dissolution.
+Saturn’s coldness, restriction, and ordeal are the agents of dissolution.
 He enforces boundaries so the soul learns detachment and truth.
-Without that stripping-down, no regeneration is possible.
+Without the stripping-down, no regeneration is possible.

 “As above, so below — the fixed is the vessel of the volatile.” — Tabula Smaragdina